MrHoangIt/office-retail-to-volume-pwsh/README.md

 # Office retail to volume conversion script
-A PowerShell script to convert Office 2019/2021/2024 from Retail to Volume (KMS).
+A PowerShell script to convert Office/Visio/Project 2019/2021/2024 from Retail to Volume (KMS).

 Version: 0.8
 Create date: 26-August-2025